MicrosoftDocs/architecture-center/docs/solution-ideas/articles/intelligent-apps-using-azure-database-for-postgresql-content.md

 These considerations implement the pillars of the Azure Well-Architected Framework, which is a set of guiding tenets that can be used to improve the quality of a workload.
 For more information, see [Microsoft Azure Well-Architected Framework](/azure/architecture/framework).

-The Text analytics API in Cognitive Services has a maximum size of 5120 characters for a single document and a maximum request size of 1 MB.
+- For most features, the Cognitive Service for Language API has a maximum size of 5120 characters for a single document.
+For all features, the maximum request size is 1 MB.
 For data and rate limits, see [Service limits for Azure Cognitive Service for Language](/azure/cognitive-services/language-service/concepts/data-limits#maximum-characters-per-document).

-In Azure Database for PostgreSQL, your ingress volume and velocity determine your selection of service and deployment mode.
+- In Azure Database for PostgreSQL, your ingress volume and velocity determine your selection of service and deployment mode.
 Two services are available:
   - Azure Database for PostgreSQL
   - Azure Cosmos DB for PostgreSQL, which was formerly known as Hyperscale (Citus) mode

   If you mine large workloads of customer opinions and reviews, use Azure Cosmos DB for PostgreSQL.
 Within Azure Database for PostgreSQL, two modes are available: single server and flexible server.
-To understand when to use each deployment mode, see [What is Azure Database for PostgreSQL?](https://learn.microsoft.com/en-us/training/modules/intro-to-postgres/2-what-is-azure-database-postgresql).
+To understand when to use each deployment mode, see [What is Azure Database for PostgreSQL?](/training/modules/intro-to-postgres/2-what-is-azure-database-postgresql).

+- Previous versions of this solution used the Cognitive Services Text Analytics API.
+Azure Cognitive Service for Language now unifies three individual language services in Cognitive Services: Text Analytics, QnA Maker, and Language Understanding (LUIS).
+You can easily migrate from the Text Analytics API to the Cognitive Service for Language API.
+For instructions, see [Migrate to the latest version of Azure Cognitive Service for Language](/azure/cognitive-services/language-service/concepts/migrate-language-service-latest).

 ### Security